 If you’re dealing with missed child support payments and you’re ready to take the next step, reach out to an experienced attorney like Michelle Cimino.

-As a seasoned Rochester family attorney, Michelle is ready to turn a confusing, frustrating legal process into clear, actionable steps.
+As an experienced Rochester family attorney, Michelle wants to help you find clear next steps in your situation.
 Her goal is to secure reliable child support payments quickly, protecting your children’s well-being and financial stability.

 She examines your support order, payment history, and arrears to identify any missed payments.
 Using this context, she will help determine whether enforcement is the logical next step and how strong your case might be.